 The popularity of Jesus was more than His enemies could bear.
 If they could only bring up some decisive question that would make Him unpopular with the people, then perhaps they could gain an upper hand.
 They sought for such an issue and soon found it, for the divorce question was a burning one then as it is now.
 They asked, "Is it lawful for a man to put away his wife for every cause?"
 The liberal School of Hillel voiced the opinion that divorce was lawful "for every cause."
-Shammai, who restricted divorce solely to the grounds of unfaithfulness, championed the conservative side.
+Shammai, who restricted divorce solely to the grounds of unfaithfulness, championed the conservative side.37

 Appealing to God's original law of marriage, instituted by the Creator in Genesis 2:24 at the first wedding, Jesus answered, "Did you never read that the creator from beginning made them male and female?"
 At the beginning of the race, God created one woman for one man, each suited for the other.
 For the same reason, it was declared that all other human relations, even the most intimate ones, as that existing between children and their parents, must be secondary to that between husband and wife.
 Therefore, this yoke of God, by which He bound two souls together, should not be broken.
 In solemn words, Jesus said, "Whosoever shall put away his wife, except it be for fornication, and shall marry another, committeth adultery: and whoso marrieth her which is put away doth commit adultery" (Matthew 19:9).
-The Pharisees, on the other hand, viewed marriage as a social institution governed by the laws of men.
-Christ showed that marriage was a divine institution, governed by the laws of God.
+The Pharisees, on the other hand, viewed marriage as a social institution governed by the laws of God.